 These factors make Peer to Peer lending very exciting and more accessible to the public.
 India is a country of 1.25 billion citizens and we must have the right infrastructure to provide them with the support they require.
-Finances are required by all and providing a platform where it is next to impossible to get a loan isn?t going to help them.
-We need an efficient, transparent and secure platform which does that.
+Finances are required by all and providing a platform where it is next to impossible to get a loan isn’t going to help them.
+We need an efficient, transparent and secure platform.
 This is what P2P Lending strives to achieve in India.

-Most individuals in India have not even heard of Peer to Peer Loans.
 Understanding the benefits of new processes and systems is very important to make our lives easier.
-Even if we don?t always take the newer option, one should always know what is available in the market.
-You never know what you might stumble across.
-Just make sure you always research and make a decision after studying pros and cons of all your options be it a bank, an NBFC or a Peer to peer platform.
-Always know where and how your money is flowing so you do not end up in unfavourable situations.
-First hand research is vital to make sure your money is safe.
+Just make sure you always research and make a decision after studying the pros and cons of all your options be it a bank, an NBFC or a Peer to peer platform.
+Always know where and how your money is flowing so you do not end up in unfavorable situations.

 But with faster execution and instant approval P2P is having a great future ahead with more penetration into the sub-urban areas of India that are solely depending upon banks or NBFC institutions.